Conelike radiant structures: Introduction

 It is useful to generalize the notion of radiant statistical structure by replacing the statistical condition $\nabla_{[i}g_{j]k} = 0$ with the condition $\nabla_{[i}g_{j]k} =\chi_{[i}h_{j]k}$ for some one-form $\chi_{i}$.
 Although this condition behaves well with respect to conformal rescaling of the metric $g$, it does not link $\nabla$ with the density $\det g$ in any way.
-A pair $(\nabla, [g])$ comprising a coformal structure $[g]$ and a torsion-free affine connection $\nabla$ is an \emph{AH structure} if for each $g \in [g]$ there is a one-form $\chi_{i}$ such that $\nabla_{[i}g_{j]k} =\chi_{[i}h_{j]k}$ and there holds the \emph{alignment} condition that $g^{pq}\nabla_{i}g_{pq} = ng^{pq}\nabla_{p}g_{iq}$ (this does not depend on the choice of $g \in [g]$).
-The basic properties of AH structures generalize those of statistical structures, with suitable modifications to accomodate $\chi$.
-Although these are all given in the author's \cite{Fox-ahs, Fox-2dahs}, they are developed from scratch in Section \ref{einsteinstatisticalsection} in a more streamlined (and hopefully more readable) manner than in \cite{Fox-ahs, Fox-2dahs}.
+A pair $(\nabla, [g])$ comprising a conformal structure $[g]$ and a torsion-free affine connection $\nabla$ is an \emph{AH structure} if for each $g \in [g]$ there is a one-form $\chi_{i}$ such that $\nabla_{[i}g_{j]k} =\chi_{[i}h_{j]k}$ and there holds the \emph{alignment} condition that $g^{pq}\nabla_{i}g_{pq} = ng^{pq}\nabla_{p}g_{iq}$ (this does not depend on the choice of $g \in [g]$).
+The basic properties of AH structures generalize those of statistical structures, with suitable modifications to accommodate $\chi$.
+Although these are all given in the author's \cite{Fox-ahs, Fox-2dahs, Fox-crm, Fox-schwarz}, they are developed from scratch in Section \ref{einsteinstatisticalsection} in a manner more streamlined and hopefully more readable than in \cite{Fox-ahs, Fox-2dahs, Fox-crm}.
+AH structures are \emph{locally statistical structures} in a sense made precise by Lemma \ref{locallycodazzilemma}.

-That the notion of AH structure is needed is shown by the conclusion of Lemma \ref{liftedmetriclemma}.
+The conclusion of Lemma \ref{liftedmetriclemma} illustrates the need for the notion of AH structure.
 It shows that associated with a special statistical structure and a connection $\be$ on a principal bundle with one-dimensional structure group compatible in an appropriate sense with the metric of the statistical structure there is on the total space of the principal bundle a pair of connections $\hD$ and a metric $G_{IJ}$ satisfying $\hD_{[I}G_{J]K} = \chi_{[I}G_{J]k}$, where $\chi$ is a constant multiple of $\be$, and such that $\hD$ has Ricci tensor equal to a multiple of the metric.
 More detailed background and motivation for Lemma \ref{liftedmetriclemma} and the other results of Section \ref{ewsection} is given at the beginning of that section.